checkly/docs.checklyhq.com/site/content/docs/browser-checks/screenshots.md

 The code above snaps a picture of the headline on the Checkly homepage.

 ![take screenshot of page element with Playwright](/docs/images/browser-checks/element_screenshot.gif)

+## More resources

+- Learn [how to mask dynamic elements with Playwright screenshots](https://www.youtube.com/watch?v=f_u8PZvmYUo) on our YouTube channel